community plans

 Omeo District

-The Omeo District is located in the north-western part of East Gippsland Shire, adjoining the Victorian High Country.
-It is a large and geographically dispersed region, with remote high-country townships, outlying hamlets and open countryside.
+The Omeo District is in the north-west of East Gippsland Shire.
+It covers a large area with many high-country towns and open countryside.

 The district’s First Nation history is through the people of the Gunaikurnai, Duduroa and Jaithmathang nations who have connection to country and cultural interests in the Omeo District area.
 Pathways used for intergroup travel have shaped modern routes like the Omeo Highway and Great Alpine Road.